Clorinda Matto de Turner

 Clorinda Matto de Turner (11 November 1852 in Cusco – 25 October 1909) was a Peruvian writer who lived during the early years of Latin American independence.
 Her own independence inspired women throughout the region as her writings sparked controversy in her own culture.
+She was forced into exile to Argentina.

 Early life and education

 She was born and raised in Cuzco, Peru.
 Matto de Turner's father was Ramón Mato Torres and her mother was Grimanesa Concepción Usandivares.
 When her mother died, she became known as Azucena de los Andes ("Lily of the Andes") throughout the region.
 Matto de Turner was baptized Grimanesa Martina Mato, but was called Clorinda among her friends and family.
 She originally had one "T" in her last name, but after studying the Inca culture she added the extra "T" to give the name an Inca flavor.

 Growing up in Cuzco, the former Inca capital, Matto spent most of her days on her family's estate, Paullo Chico, which is near the village of Coya.
-As a teenager, Matto attended the school that is now known as the Escuela Nacional de Educandas (National Women’s Secondary School).
+As a teenager, Matto attended the school that is now known as the Escuela Nacional de Educandas (National Women's Secondary School).
 There she took some very unconventional courses that were viewed as unfeminine in the culture.
 She majored in independent studies, which included Philosophy, Natural History, and Physics.
 Matto left school at the age of sixteen to spend more time taking care of her brother and father.